 RFM has established an internal compliance committee (ICC) that reports to the RFM Board of Directors monthly.
 The ICC monitors and reports on compliance with RFM’s Australian Financial Services Licence (AFSL) and compliance program to ensure that it is effective in meeting RFM’s compliance requirements.
 The ICC also provides a supporting role to the Compliance Officer.
 The ICC is structured to include representatives from different business units to ensure compliance monitoring and review are well embedded across RFM.

 Conflicts of interest and related party transactions

-RFM manages a number of entities, including in its role as RE for six funds.
-Where related party transactions occur between RFF and another RFM managed entity, they are subject to the RFM Conflict of Interest Management Policy.
-RFM’s responsibilities and contractual obligations are set out in the Fund’s Constitution, the Corporations Act, the ASX Listing Rules and in the RE’s AFSL.
-As RE, RFM must always act in the best interests of the unitholders, and if there is a conflict between the unitholders’ interests and its own interests, it must give priority to the unitholders’ interests.
+RFM manages a number of entities, including its role as RE for three funds.
+Where related party transactions occur between RFF and another RFM managed entity, they are subject to RFM’s ‘Conflict of Interest Management Policy’.
+RFM’s responsibilities and contractual obligations are set out in the Fund’s Constitution, the Corporations Act, the ASX Listing Rules and it’s AFSL.
+As the RE, RFM must always act in the best interests of the unitholders, and if there is a conflict between the unitholders’ interests and its own interests, it must give priority to the unitholders’ interests.

 RFM’s recruitment process includes reference checking of all potential employees, as well as national police checks and bankruptcy checks for sensitive roles.
 RFM’s anti-money laundering and counter-terrorism financing program policy aims to identify, mitigate and manage the risk that the Company or its Officers may unwittingly facilitate money laundering or financing of terrorism.
 The RE manages the above risks in accordance with its Risk Management Policy available on the RE’s website.